 - Add the two grades together, multiply by 100, and voila—the final test grade!
 (Of course, the grade isn’t really final until you use the grading scale to find the applicable letter grade, but you get the idea.)

 0.43 + 0.4 = 0.83 0.83 × 100 = 83%

 That sounds really complicated!

 If developing your own grading system for your student’s work is beyond what you want to do, you have plenty of options.
 Many textbooks are accompanied by a teacher’s guide that provides the grading system for you.
 All you do is follow the

 guide’s instructions.
 Or you could choose to have your child take online or DVD-based courses, which may include grading guidelines or might actually be graded for you (imagine that!).
 Hybrid schools also provide grading help.

-By the way, if you’re looking for more in-depth grading help, we suggest this short series on high school grading.
+By the way, if you’re looking for more in-depth grading help, we suggest the short series on high school grading below.